dtuskippy/reading-notes/class-04.md

     * Work environment readiness: similar to the likely related job interview readiness, preparing for the 'real world' makes a lot of sense.

 ## Things I want to know more about
     * Need a lot more experience working with CSS; seems like a topic that is hard to read about; have to just use it a lot
+    * I obviously will have to learn more about pair programming through practice; I am total novice in the area